 I’m pleased to say that this is my current favorite picture book…

 The text takes you on a journey of shapes that every child can relate to and finishes with the most important shape of all; the heart.
 The illustrations are a dream as well.
-I read this book to all of my 1st and 2nd graders as a starter to all of three my Valentine’s Day art lessons: Value Hearts, The Shape of My Heart and Mosaic Heart.
+I read this book to all of my 1st and 2nd graders as a starter to my Valentine’s Day art lessons including the Mosaic Heart.

 The best part of the book is that it can tie into any lesson on shape anytime of the year.